Rent (film): Track listing

+Reception

 Critical response

-The film received mixed reviews upon release.
 Film critic Roger Ebert praised the film's performances but criticized its story, writing that he did not believe the film works on its own without "reference to the theatrical version."
-David Rooney of Variety praised the performances of Rosario Dawson, Tracie Thoms, and Jesse L. Martin, but criticized the film's decision to enlist most of the show’s original cast, writing that the choice raises questions as to why these people, "some of them clearly pushing 40", are still "floundering in artsy aimlessness."
+David Rooney of Variety praised the performances of Rosario Dawson, Tracie Thoms, and Jesse L. Martin, but criticized the film's decision to enlist most of the show's original cast, writing that the choice raises questions as to why these people, "some of them clearly pushing 40", are still "floundering in artsy aimlessness."

-On review aggregator website Rotten Tomatoes, the film received an approval rating of 47% based on reviews from 175 critics, with an average rating of 5.90/10.
-The site's critical consensus reads that "fans of the stage musical may forgive Rent its flaws, but weak direction, inescapable staginess and an irritating faux-boho pretension prevent the film from connecting on screen."
-The film received a Metacritic score of 53 out of 100 based on 35 reviews, indicating "mixed or average reviews".
+Box office

+Rent grossed $29.1 million in the United States and Canada, and $2.6 million in other territories, for a worldwide total of $31.7 million, against a budget of $40 million.